-Fellows facilitate their activities for the general public during at least two events.
-Examples of these public events include Discovery Days, Scientist Spotlights and more.
+Fellows facilitate their activities for the general public during two of the following events:

 - Museum Science Communication Fellow certificate, for reference in a C.V., commending commitment to science communication and public engagement.